 Add a new scene.
 Click on the plus button between two scenes.
-You can create two different types of scenes: Classic and Quiz.
+You can create different types of scenes:

 - Classic scene: it is a scene with text in the foreground or on one side and a media asset (image or video) in the background.
 Once you have added a new scene, you can edit the text and change the scene’s duration, background and layout (refer to the options above in in the Editing Scenes section for more details).

 - Quiz scene: it is a scene with one question and some answer options.
-You can choose among three types of quiz scene: Multiple Choice, Multiple Response, and Fill in the Blank.
+You can choose among different types of quiz scene: Multiple Choice, Multiple Response, Fill in the Blank, and AI-Generated Fill in the Blank (beta).
 See the following chapter to learn more on creating and managing quiz scenes.

 - Long text scene: choose this scene type when you have a lot of text to insert in one scene (up to 2500 characters).
 While playing, your Shape will stop on the long text scene to let learners read the text and scroll it, if necessary.
 When they are done reading, learners can then press the Next button to go on with the Shape.
 The long text scene has more text formatting options than the other scene types (see following section for more details).